 Sam Maxwell, or Peaches as he is known to his many friends, was the last person to leave the Ghost Ship during the disastrous fire of December 2, 2016, when 36 people lost their lives.
 He was hospitalized hours later, remained in a coma for six weeks, and in the hospital for five months.
-He is now living with his parents while he works on recovering his health/
+He is now living with his parents while he works on recovering his health.
+Two years later, his recovery is still progressing very slowly.

 Sam's brilliant mind is completely intact.
 He did not suffer skin burns, but had severe smoke inhalation and was in a medically induced coma for 5 weeks.
 He has had to re-learn how to breathe, how to swallow, and is now re-learning how to speak and how to control his body so that he can sit up, eat, and eventually walk.
 He faces a very very long and slow recovery, but he is stubborn and strong and tough and will eventually get back to full health.